ukitgroup/mass-labeling/README.md

 ## User guide

-Look throw the [user guide](docs/user_guide) which describes basic user and administrator operations.
+See the [user guide](docs/user_guide) which describes the basic user and administrator operations.

 ## Contribution

 This project was separated from the family of internal projects.
-So, some variables in the code could confuse.
+So, some variables in the code may be confusing.
-The refactoring is welcomed.
+The refactoring is welcome.

 ## License